utilmeta/utype/docs/en/references/field.md

 @parse
 def init_user(name: str, age: int = 0): pass
 ```
-When the default value of an attribute value of a data class or a function parameter is not a Field instance, it is treated as the default value of the field, where
+Using the native Python syntax, if you assign a default value for a param/attribute, then you are making it optional, if input data does not contains such param, it will populate the default value, such as

-1. No default value is `name` provided, and an `exc.AbsenceError` error is thrown if it does not appear in the input data
+1. `name`: no default value provided, an `exc.AbsenceError` error is thrown if it does not appear in the input data
-2.  `age`: a default value of 0 has been specified.
-This is optional.
-The default value is automatically populated when no data is provided.
+2. `age`: a default value of 0 has been specified, which makes it optional, the default value is automatically populated when no data is provided.

-However, to coordinate with other field configuration parameters, Field also provides optional and default configuration parameters, including
+However, to coordinate with other field configuration parameters, `Field` also provides optional and default configuration parameters, including

-*  `required`: Specify whether the field must be passed.
+* `required`: specify whether the field must be passed.
 The default is True.
-You can declare `required=False` an optional field, or you can declare the default value to
+You can use `required=False` to declare an optional field
-* The default value `default` passed into the field, which will be used as the value of the field when it is not supplied in the input data
+* `default`: pass in the default value of the field, which will be used as the value of the field when it is not provided in the input data

 So the following is equivalent to the above example.
 ```python